Amazigh Kateb

 Amazigh Kateb (born September 16, 1972) is an Algerian singer and musician.

 Early life

 He emigrated to France in Grenoble in 1988, he was a member of the group Gnawa Diffusion (formed in 1992).
-He is the son of the famous writer Kateb Yacine, founder of the modern Algerian literature (Nedjma, the circle of reprisals ...).
-Amazigh also claims Africanism and the mixture of cultures of the Algeria which is neither white nor black.
-Amazigh Kateb left the band from its beginnings to launch a solo career since 2007, to devote himself more to his personal projects.
+He is the son of the writer Kateb Yacine, founder of the modern Algerian literature (Nedjma, the circle of reprisals ...).
+Amazigh Kateb left the band from its beginnings to launch a solo career since 2007.
 He announced the release of his first album for October 17, 2009.
-From 2005 to 2010 he participated in the musical documentary Tagnawittude made by Benhamou Rahma El Madani.